 I have a set of these things, from 1992.
 They're made of clear plastic, and while there are four different designs in the set, you have to look pretty close to tell them apart.
 I don't even remember whether I got them myself, or they were gifts, or what.
 But they came for free with purchase of batteries.

-Lost in Space Robot B-9
+Robot B-9 from Lost in Space

 I took a pic from Amazon, even though the ornament itself is currently unavailable on that site.
 I guess this was released in 1997, and the box mentions Spencer Gifts, but I really don't remember when or where or how I got this, if I bought it or if it was a gift, and if the latter, who might have given it to me.
 But anyway, it's kinda neat.